TheDisturbed50/Personal-Pybrarian/README.md

 Export to CSV feature, with tk.messagebox directory selector (maybe a problem for a headless operation) Bulk-importing works if you paste from an excel file.

-What I have plans to do:
-GUI wrapper.
-Secondary API source call (openLibrary, maybe others, but the JSON response discrepancies might kill this thought).
-Break out core functions to a couples of seperate modules files.
-Implement a book search & add feature for adding books & database searches (for values other than ISBN).
-Bulk edit feature.
+See the Issues section for future plans under "Enhancement" tags.
+More distant future plans: Implement a review system for the saved books.

 License: GPL 3

 Contributions: Teamwork makes the dream work.
-I'm not a seasoned coder, so I'm open to anyones input.
+I'm not a seasoned coder, so I'm open to anyone's constructive input.

-Additional Ideas: See Issues.
+Have ideas for this?
+Submit a new issue for it!